heptarch/heptarch.github.io/drafts/powers.md

 ## Factors
 ---

 There are other ways to skin this cat.
-I'll mention another way, using similar tricks, but with some clever factoring added in.
+Another strategy is factoring.
 Note that

 $$
 67 \approx 66 = 6 \times 11.